-Jaguar.
-BMW.
-Audi.
-Deluxe brands are jumping on the bandwagon in announcing their development of electric vehicles, and mid-range manufacturers are leading the charge in making electric vehicles more accessible.
+Deluxe brands have announced development of electric vehicles while mid-range manufacturers are leading the charge in making electric vehicles more accessible.

-With the world facing a necessary transition away from fossil fuels, alternative automobile technology is gaining more attention.
-To help you stay informed, we’ve put together this guide to electric cars either currently on the market in North America or available in the very near future.
+With the world facing a necessary transition away from fossil fuels, alternative automobile technology is now the way of the future.
+To help you stay informed, we’ve updated our guide to electric cars either currently on the market in North America or available in the very near future.

 This guide focuses on Battery Electric Vehicles (BEVs).
 Most BEVs are powered by lithium-ion batteries, the same type of rechargeable battery used in smartphones and laptops.
 BEVs are often lighter than traditional cars since they can run off smaller engines.

-BEVs have largely remained in the hands of high-income drivers, but this is slowly changing.
-Today’s BEVs are becoming increasingly affordable as more models are put on the market
+Previously BEVs were largely in the hands of high-income drivers, but over the past few years, this has changed.
+Today’s BEVs are becoming increasingly affordable as more models are put on the market.

-Up until recently, BEVs have largely remained in the hands of high-income drivers, but this is slowly changing.
+Up until recently, BEVs largely remained in the hands of high-income drivers.
 Today’s BEVs are becoming increasingly affordable as more models are put on the market.
-As well, when you consider the money saved on gas and the harm caused by burning fossil fuels, the price tag may seem more reasonable.
+As well, when you consider the money saved on gas and the harm caused by burning fossil fuels, the price tag is much more reasonable.
 There are also several federal and state-level tax breaks and incentives that will make your purchase easier.

-This year is a turning point for BEVs: Mitsubishi discontinued it’s slow, low-range i-Miev.
+Recent years have been a turning point for BEVs: Mitsubishi discontinued it’s slow, low-range i-Miev.
 Volkswagen announced all its models launched from 2019 onwards will by hybrid or electric.
-Mercedes-Benz discontinued its only BEV but announced big plans for a futuristic SUV in 2019, and to offer electric versions of all their models by 2022.
+Mercedes-Benz announced plans to offer electric versions of all their models by 2022.
 BEVs are becoming faster, with more range and more options.
 Drivers love their smooth and silent operation, their quick acceleration and their low operating costs.

 Battery Electric Vehicles (BEVS) on the Market Today